minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 **Parameters**<br/>
 mapId: The uuid of the particular map.<br/>
 class: name of the class to take the mean over, in case means are not saved per class fill in all 'classes'<br/>
-tileX: The x position of the tile..<br/>
+tileX: An integer identifying the x-location of the tile<br/>
-tileY: The y position of the tile.<br/>
+tileY: An integer identifying the y-location of the tile<br/>
+zoom: An integer indicating the zoomlevel of the tile <br/>
 **Returns**<br/>
 CSV with columns tileX, tileY, [columns of mean per index], total area, date from and date to.